Centre of East Asian Law

-In 2016, CEAL is pleased to launch the Rule of Law in Thailand project which seeks to engage academically with rule of law issues at a crucial time as recent trend towards democratic constitutionalism in Thailand has been interrupted by absolute rule.
+In February 2016, CEAL launched the Rule of Law in Thailand project which seeks to engage academically with rule of law issues at a crucial time as recent trend towards democratic constitutionalism in Thailand has been interrupted by absolute rule.
 The project further enhances SOAS knowledge and capacity in the study and research of East and Southeast Asian Laws with a focus on Thai Law.

 Faculty members of CEAL teach a variety of courses on East Asia including the following:

 Migration, Gender and the Law in Southeast Asia and Beyond

 Selected Aspects of Civil and Commercial Chinese Law